FarronF/limerick-council-meetings/meetings/2017/04/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Municipal District of Cappamore-Kilmallock - 23rd March 2017.md

 report noted that the available budget for the scheme was €10,000 and the remaining balance

-of €1,900 would have to be sourced elsewhere.---
+of €1,900 would have to be sourced elsewhere.
+---
 4

 Members noted that the Bloomsday Weekend Group was seeking financial assistance